 Sales of a substantial number of shares of our common stock in the public market following this offering could cause the market price of our common stock to decline.
 A substantial majority of the outstanding shares of our common stock are, and all of the shares sold in this offering upon issuance will be, freely tradable without restriction or further registration under the Securities Act unless these shares are purchased by affiliates.
-In addition, as of March 9, 2012, 13,232,585 shares of our common stock are issuable upon exercise of outstanding options and warrants granted by us, which also have been registered for resale on registration statements filed with the Securities and Exchange Commission.
-The outstanding options have a weighted average exercise price of \$17.95per share and expire through January 2022.
-The outstanding warrants have a weighted average exercise price of \$5.24 per share and expire between May 2012 and March 2016.
+In addition, as of March 9, 2012, 13,232,585 shares of our common stock are issuable upon exercise of outstanding options and warrants granted by us, which also have been registered or registered for resale on registration statements filed with the Securities and Exchange Commission.
+As of March 9, 2012, the outstanding options have a weighted average exercise price of \$17.95 per share and expire through January 2022.
+As of March 9, 2012, the outstanding warrants have a weighted average exercise price of \$5.24 per share and expire between May 2012 and March 2016.
 In addition, as of the date of this prospectus supplement, there are 1,074,114 shares remaining for sale under our CEFF and 3,691,786 shares remaining for sale under our ATM program based on the closing price of our stock (\$3.64) on March 9, 2012.
 If our stock price increases, the holders of such options, warrants and convertible securities may exercise such securities and could sell a large number of these shares into the market.
 These additional issuances and sales could cause the market price of our common stock to decline.